jlquinn/xbows-driver/doc/spec.md

 The sequence start has two 0 ints, then aa551b2d.
 I don't know what this means yet.
 I suspect the 2 ints may be part of the previous sequence.

+The aa55 bytes start a macro sequence.
+The next int contains macro length (max 255) in byte 0.  ??
+Macro index appears to be byte 1.
+Macro mode appears to be byte 2.
+Macro repeat count is byte 3.

 OK, the last packet of 0 is partial.
 Only 16 valid bytes here.
 Then, the first macro is 9 packets * 56 bytes + 8 bytes = 512 bytes = 128 ints.
 The